arm/topo/README.md

 topo templates --target-description target-description.yaml
 ```

-This lists all templates and marks which ones are compatible with your target hardware.
+This lists available templates and indicates compatibility with your target hardware.

 ### 4. Clone a template into a new project